 THE WHY works with partners across the world to extend free access to information for everyone.

-We secure free acess to reliable information for 600 million people across 191 countries around the world.
+We secure free access to reliable information for 600 million people across 191 countries around the world.

-We inspire critical thinking and debate on pressing human rights issues.
+We inspire critical thinking and debate on pressing human rights and environmental issues.

 We support public media in developing countries by donating films to broadcasters around the world.